hpalmete/dilbert-tools/README.md

    your `$PATH`.

 3. Set up the environment and install the runtime dependencies into it:
-   `ezpyi-wine : pip -U install beautifulsoup4 lxml Pillow PyYAML requests`
+   `ezpyi-wine : pip install -U beautifulsoup4 lxml Pillow PyYAML requests`

 4. Run `make exes`, or if necessary, `make exes EZPYI_WINE=<path to ezpyi-wine>`.

+On Windows Subsystem for Linux:

+1. Install Python inside the Windows environment.

+2. In Windows, set the `PYTHONIOENCODING` environment variable to `UTF-8`:

+    a.
+Run `sysdm.cpl`.

+    b.
+Go to Advanced → Environment Variables.

+    c.
+Under System variables (or User variables if necessary), click New.

+    d.
+Set the name to `PYTHONIOENCODING` and the value to `UTF-8`.

+    e.
+Click OK → OK → OK.

+    f.
+Restart the WSL environment if it is already running.

+3. In Windows, install `ezpyi`:  `pip install -U ezpyi`

+4. In Windows, install the runtime dependencies:
+   `pip install -U beautifulsoup4 lxml Pillow PyYAML requests`

+5. Make sure the dilbert-tools Git repository is located in a Windows path (e.g. `/mnt/c/...`).

+6. In WSL, run `make exes`, or if necessary, `make exes EZPYI=<path to ezpyi>`.

 On Cygwin or MSYS:

-1. [Download `ezpyi`][ezpyi], and preferably put it somewhere on your Windows `%PATH%`.
+1. In Windows, install `ezpyi`:  `pip install -U ezpyi`

-2. Outside of Cygwin/MSYS, install [PyInstaller][PyInstaller] and the runtime
+2. In Windows, install the runtime dependencies:
-   dependencies.
+   `pip install -U beautifulsoup4 lxml Pillow PyYAML requests`

 3. Run `make exes`, or if necessary, `make exes EZPYI=<path to ezpyi>`.